MarkoSokser/Inform7-Jigsaw-game/story.md

 Chapter 14 - Endings

-Instead of going through the exit door when the chain is in the Cell:
+Instead of going through the cell exit door when the chain is in the Cell:
 	say "The chain prevents you from reaching the door.".

-Before going through the exit door:
+Before going through the cell exit door:
 	if the other prisoner is being-dragged:
 		now the other prisoner is in the Exit Hall.

-Instead of going through the exit door:
+Instead of going through the cell exit door:
 	now Ceiling-descending is false;
-	now the exit door is collapsed;
+	now the cell exit door is collapsed;
 	if the other prisoner is being-dragged:
 		say "You throw yourself through the doorway, dragging him with you, as the ceiling crashes down behind you.";
 		say "You both survived - at a terrible cost.";